Trans-Texas Airways: Route of the Starliners

 Back in 1942, a song entitled “Deep in the Heart of Texas” had risen to the top of the chart on America’s favorite radio music program, “Your Hit Parade”.
 The lyrics stated that “The stars at night are big and bright deep in the heart of Texas”.
 Whether or not the song influenced TTA’s managers is unknown, but the new airline of the Lone Star State dubbed its DC-3s “Starliners” when they took to the air and they would be referred to as such for years to come.

-On October 11, 1947, two DC-3s began serving eight Texas cities, and the entire statewide network was in operation by June 1948.
+Two DC-3s began serving eight Texas cities on 11 October 1947, and the entire statewide network was in operation by June 1948.

-TTA’s first flights were attended by stewards, but the company quickly transitioned to an all-female cabin staff, a corps that would become the talk of the industry because of their uniforms.
-Decked out in western boots, vest, neck scarf, traditional hat, blouse and skirt, TTA’s ‘cowgirls’ sported the most unique uniform in the ‘Lower 48’ continental United States.
+Trans-Texas Airways’ first flights were attended by stewards, but the company quickly transitioned to an all-female cabin staff, a corps that would become the talk of the industry because of their uniforms.
+Decked out in western boots, vest, neck scarf, traditional hat, blouse, and skirt, TTA’s ‘cowgirls’ sported the most unique uniform in the ‘Lower 48’ continental United States.
 The airline’s female flight attendants would continue to wear updated versions of the cowgirl uniform well into the 1960s.

 From January through November 1948, TTA’s average revenue passenger load per flight was a dismal 2.81.
-Like the other local service carriers, Trans-Texas relied heavily on government subsidy to cover losses incurred from providing service to small cities.
-But for TTA, the average passenger journey represented an operating cost of $38.61, of which the passenger paid only $10.86.
+Like the other local service carriers, Trans-Texas relied heavily on government subsidies to cover losses incurred from providing service to small cities.
+However, for TTA, the average passenger journey represented an operating cost of $38.61, of which the passenger paid only $10.86.
 The government made up the difference.

-Because of such disappointing statistics, on April 4, 1949, the CAB issued an order directing TTA to show cause why its operating certificate should not be allowed to expire.
+Because of such disappointing statistics, on 4 April 1949, the CAB issued an order directing Trans-Texas Airways to show cause why its operating certificate should not be allowed to expire.

-Fortunately, the airline had hired former Texas Governor, Charles V. Allred, to serve as TTA’s Vice-President and General Counsel.
+Fortunately, the airline had hired former Texas Governor Charles V. Allred to serve as TTA’s Vice-President and General Counsel.
 Allred got to work reaching out to friends statewide.
-No fewer than 69 members of the chambers of commerce and the local governments of cities served by Trans-Texas, and representatives of companies reliant upon TTA service, appeared before the CAB, along with six state Congressmen.
+No fewer than 69 members of the chambers of commerce and the local governments of cities served by Trans-Texas, as well as representatives of companies reliant upon TTA service, appeared before the CAB, along with six state Congressmen.
 The evidence presented and the testimonials given at the hearings to determine the company’s fate were successful.
-With minor adjustments to its route system, including the elimination of some cities and the addition of a couple of new destinations, TTA’s certificate was renewed by the Board on February 5, 1951 for an additional three years.
+With minor adjustments to its route system, including the elimination of some cities and the addition of a couple of new destinations, TTA’s certificate was renewed by the Board on 5 February 1951 for an additional three years.

 ONE GOVERNOR IS REPLACED BY ANOTHER